wujiayi101/wujiayi101.github.io/src/content/blog/effective-code-review-2.md

 ### 3.7 Use conventional comment format

-To make the comment more effective easier to understand, we should write the feedback with the following information:
+A good PR comment should contain the following information:

 - The type of comment (bug, nitpick, question, etc.).
 - Whether the issue is a blocker, and whether it can be addressed later on.
 - The details of the feedback.

-[Conventional Comment](https://conventionalcomments.org/) is a great framework for writing comments on PRs.
+[Conventional Comment](https://conventionalcomments.org/) is a great framework for framing such information in PRs.

 We won't go into detail on this here, but here is a quick example: